pinardemetci/pinardemetci.github.io/updates.md

   </tr>
 <tr>
   <td class='col-md-3'><strong>14 Dec 2021</strong></td>
-  <td>Delivered a keynote talk at the <a href="https://otml2021.github.io/"> Optimal Transport in Machine Learning Workshop</a> at <a href="https://nips.cc">2021 Conference on Neural Information Processing Systems (NeurIPS).</a>.
-I got to e-meet <a href="https://www.gpeyre.com/"> Gabriel Peyre</a> and <a href="https://marcocuturi.net/">Marco Cuturi</a>, whose book <a href="https://arxiv.org/abs/1803.00567">Computational Optimal Transport</a> gave me an introduction to this field.</td>
+  <td>Delivered a keynote talk at the <a href="https://otml2021.github.io/"> Optimal Transport in Machine Learning Workshop</a> at <a href="https://nips.cc">2021 Conference on Neural Information Processing Systems (NeurIPS)</a>.
+Very excited that I got to e-meet <a href="https://www.gpeyre.com/"> Gabriel Peyre</a> and <a href="https://marcocuturi.net/">Marco Cuturi</a>, whose book <a href="https://arxiv.org/abs/1803.00567">Computational Optimal Transport</a> gave me an introduction to this field.</td>
 </tr>
 <tr>
   <td class='col-md-3'><strong>10 Dec 2021</strong></td>
-  <td> Delivered an invited talk on <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009754"> Biologically Annotated Neural Networks</a> at the Translational Bioinformatics Journal Club at Brown University.</td>
+  <td> Delivered an invited talk on <a href="https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1009754"> <em> Biologically Annotated Neural Networks </em></a> at the Translational Bioinformatics Journal Club at Brown University.</td>
 </tr>
   <tr>
   <td class='col-md-3'><strong>21 Oct 2021</strong></td>